 Cambodia is warm all year round.
 The most popular time to go is November-March as this is the dry season and the cool season (Nov-Feb) so you won’t be sweating buckets from the humidity.

-That being said travelling in the off season means sites will be less busy and costs will be lower.
+That being said travelling to Cambodia in the off season means sites will be less busy and costs will be lower.
 I would avoid April as it is the hottest month of the year with temperatures hitting 40°C.

 Rain in the off season can be an issue as it could rain for a full day but it doesn’t often rain all day or for days in a row.